 Gabriela Montero – pianist, improviser, composer and human rights activist.
 Yes, as if her skills as a musician weren’t enough, Gabriela is a dedicated political activist for her home country of Venezuela.
 As anyone who has seen her in concert will appreciate, this political element of her life is not something she keeps in a neat box away from her main career as a professional (and internationally-renowned) musician.
 Instead, it infuses her performance style, her improvisation, the conversations that litter her performances, the conversations she has with music journalists – and, since 2011, her own compositions.

-Her first two works (Ex Patria and Latin Concerto) explore the good and the bad of her home nation, South America, through richly metaphorical musical language that heaves with passion, expressivity and her trademark generosity in the way she shares images and ideas.
+Her first two works (Ex Patria and Latin Concerto) explore the good and the bad of her home nation, South America, through richly metaphorical musical language that heaves with passion, expressivity and her trademark generosity of spirit in the way she shares images and ideas.

 Alongside Kings Place and ProMusica Chamber Orchestra, we’re thrilled to have had the pleasure of commissioning her third composition, Babel.
 Scottish Ensemble first collaborated with Gabriela on a project back in 2015, which explored the connections between the European classical music tradition and that of Latin America.
-Inspired by her creative compositional style, we wanted to give her a truly blank slate, asking her to write about something close to her heart – a message she wanted, or needed to, share.
+Inspired by her creative compositional style, we wanted to give her a truly blank slate, asking her to write about something close to her heart – a message she wanted, or needed, to share.
 The result is Babel, an immediate and inventive portrait of her experiences as a narrator of other people’s stories in a world already bursting with messages.

 We caught up with Gabriela to find out why she chose to write about this – a discussion which raised a lot of important questions about music, activism, and the connection between the two, particularly in classical music.
 Could classical artists – should classical artists – be doing more to help?